 4. Carefully review your completed form before clicking the “SUBMIT” button on the bottom of the form. *

 *NOTE: Once you have submitted, you will not be able to retrieve the form for online editing.
 If you later decide to make a change to your submission, you will have to resubmit the proposal in its entirety unless changes are minor enough to be added manually (contact email@example.com to request a minor correction).

 REGISTER FOR THE CONFERENCE

 All presenters must register for the conference and pay the appropriate fees.
 Once you submit your presentation, please go to the conference registration page http://iasdconferences.org/2021/registration/.

-Note the presenter discount, and that all presenters must register by 1 March 2021 to remain on the program, after which time we must finalize the schedule, and we will remove or replace unregistered presenters.
-All registrations for approved presenters are non-refundable after 1 March (refunds possible prior to that date but subject to administrative fees).
-We highly recommend that you register early for your lodging to ensure room availability at the conference site.
-If you register before receiving your acceptance, and your submission is subsequently NOT accepted, you will be given a full refund if you notify us before 1 March (or within 1 week of non-acceptance notification) that you no longer wish to attend.
+Note the new reduced presenter discount, and that all presenters must register by 15 March 2021 (HOTP by 1 April) to remain on the program, after which time we must finalize the schedule, and we will remove or replace unregistered presenters.
+The exception is wait list proposals that are accepted near or after those dates (in that case the registration deadline will be in your acceptance letter).
+All registrations for approved presenters are non-refundable after those deadlines (refunds possible prior to that date but subject to administrative fees).
+If you register before receiving your acceptance, and your submission is subsequently NOT accepted, you will be given a full refund if you notify us before the registration deadline (or within 1 week of non-acceptance notification) that you no longer wish to attend.
 Please be aware that scheduling is extremely tight, and we must remain fair to all submitters, including those on the wait list whom we were unable to fit into the program.
 We appreciate your courtesy to them and to us in maintaining your commitment to present.